How to make your own real wooden backdrop

 STEP 4: STAIN ONE SIDE DARK

 Make sure you have some rubber gloves and an old rag to do this.
 Also, please work outdoors or in a well-ventilated area.

 Shake the stain LOTS and then open it.
 Pour a generous amount onto your rag and start to evenly & smoothly rub into the planks.
-Don't be shy - The more the better - you cannot over-do this part.
-Work it in well to the distressed areas.
-It dries very quickly, so by the time you've finished the last plank, your first will be dry and ready for a second coat if you feel the need for it (I did 2 coats for added darkness).
+Work it in well to the distressed areas and don't be shy - the more the better!
+It dries very quickly so by the time you've finished the last plank, your first will be dry and ready for a second coat if you feel the need for it (I did 2 coats for added darkness).

 #TIP - add a little stain going around the back to the other side - this will leave some dark edges for your shabby white side tomorrow.

 STEP 5: *The Next Day* PAINT THE OTHER SIDE WHITE

 The next day, turn your boards over and paint them white with your white paint.
 I let some stain creep around the edges so I could shabby the wood up.
 This is entirely up to you - I like the shabby look.
 If you prefer a clean look, you want 2-3 coats of even white paint for a clean finish.

 For a shabby finish, let the paint dry then lightly sand away at some corners/sides for a chic, retro antique feel.